 In June 2008, a Group company signed an agreement with ERG S.p.A. to establish a joint venture to operate the ISAB refinery complex in Priolo, Italy.
 In December 2008, the Group completed the acquisition of a 49% stake in the joint venture for €1.45 billion (approximately \$1.83 billion) and paid €600 million (approximately \$762 million) as a first installment.
 The remaining amount was paid in February 2009.
 The seller has a put option, the effect of which would be to increase the Group's stake in the company operating the ISAB refinery complex up to 100%.
-As of March 31, 2009, the fair value of this option for the Group is zero.
+As of June 30, 2009, the fair value of this option for the Group is zero.
 The agreement states that each partner will be responsible for procuring crude oil and marketing refined products in line with its equity stake in the joint venture.
-The ISAB refinery complex has the flexibility to process Urals blend crude oil, and the Group integrated its share of the ISAB refinery complex has an annual refining capacity of 16 million tonnes.
-The ISAB refinery complex has an annual refining 3,700 thousand cubic meters.
+The ISAB refinery complex has the flexibility to process Urals blend crude oil, and the Group integrated its share of the ISAB refinery complex capacity into its crude oil supply and refined products marketing operations.
+The ISAB refinery complex has an annual refining capacity of 16 million tonnes.
+The ISAB refinery complex also includes three jetties and storage tanks totaling 3,700 thousand cubic meters.